mobile app bar

 Arthur Blank

-A total of 77,660 fans came to Mercedes-Benz Stadium to watch Ohio State’s 34-23 win over Notre Dame in the CFP National Championship Final on Monday.
-Unsurprisingly, the fans had a memorable time at the stadium, thanks to a genius idea by Atlanta Falcons owner Arthur Blank, which was initially thought of as “crazy” by other team owners.
+A total of 77,660 fans flocked to Mercedes-Benz Stadium to watch Ohio State’s 34-23 win over Notre Dame in the CFP National Championship on Monday.
+By the end, some celebrated the Buckeyes’ victory, while others were disappointed by the Fighting Irish’s 36-year national championship drought.
+But in one sense, all were winners, thanks to Atlanta Falcons owner Arthur Blank’s genius idea of offering cheap beer and sodas, which was initially dismissed as “crazy” by other team owners.

-Additionally, Pompliano observed that Falcons fans are now spending 16% more on concessions than they did a few years ago, which is a positive sign.
-If that weren’t impressive enough, an average of 6,000 more fans enter the stadium two hours before each game.
+Additionally, Pompliano observed that Falcons fans are now spending 16% more on concessions than they did a few years ago.
+And, if that weren’t impressive enough, an average of 6,000 more fans enter the stadium two hours before each game.

-These points indicate that the concessions have been well-received by NFL fans and have led to more foot traffic and revenue for the Falcons.
+These points indicate that the concessions have been well received by the NFL fans and have led to more foot traffic and revenue for the Falcons.
 Another indicator of its success is that several other professional teams are now emulating this model.

 In 2002, Blank purchased the Atlanta Falcons for $545 million.
 At the time, the franchise value of the team was $407 million, according to Statista.com.
 Fast forward to August 2024, and the franchise value has risen to $5.2 billion—a phenomenal increase that would not have been possible without Blank’s fan-friendly initiatives.